-Brad Pole, a veteran coach with more than three decades of experience, is in his second season at Drake University.
+Brad Pole, a veteran coach with more than three decades of experience, is in his fifth season at Drake University.
 At Drake, he serves as the Bulldogs’ passing game coordinator and the team’s recruiting coordinator.

 Prior to coming to Drake, Pole served as the offensive coordinator at Morningside College in 2012-13.
 There, he helped guide the Mustangs to a 13-1 record and an appearance in the NAIA national championship game.
 Prior to that, he served as the head coach at Dakota Wesleyan from 2005-2011 and was named the Great Plains Athletic Conference Coach of the Year in 2008.